Information, influence and connections are among the many benefits of joining the Greater North Dakota Chamber.

 “The Chamber is a lifesaver!
 They do a phenomenal job consolidating political and economic news for me.
 It’s how I know what’s going on in North Dakota,” said Riley, who is based in Wyoming.

 The work done by the Chamber is remarkable, especially its business leadership, Riley said.
 She described how the Chamber helps companies navigate issues, get answers to their questions and build important relationships and also how the Chamber represents the view of business to the legislature.

 “They are the biggest advocates for business,” Riley said.
 “Any company doing business in North Dakota should absolutely have a membership.
 They are a tremendous help.”

 She cited Measure 2 as an example of the Chamber’s successful advocacy.
-Andy Peterson, the President of the Chamber, took a strong position against Measure 2, a ballot measure during the June 2012 Primary Election that would have eliminated property taxes.
-The Chamber ensured that its members knew about the potential impact of the legislation and the progress of the effort.
+GNDC took a strong position against Measure 2, a ballot measure during the June 2012 Primary Election that would have amended North Dakota's constitution to prohibit property taxes.
+The Chamber ensured that its members knew about the potential impact of the measure and the progress of the effort.

-“The responsiveness of Andy and his staff is just incredible.
+“The responsiveness of the GNDC staff is just incredible.
 I’ve never seen anything like it,” Riley said.

 The Chamber facilitates valuable programs as well, Riley said.
 For example, Riley found the Governor’s Business Forum to be extremely educational.
 The forum, which is held in February during non-legislative session years, connects business leaders with legislators and state and elected officials so they can discuss state policy issues and ideas for improving the state’s business climate.